- International Practice

 Marc L. Mukasey

 Marc Mukasey leads Bracewell’s White Collar Criminal Defense and Special Investigations practice nationwide.
 A former federal prosecutor and SEC enforcement attorney, Marc regularly defends corporations and executives facing allegations of securities fraud, antitrust violations, environmental crimes, FCPA violations, money laundering, bribery, mail/wire fraud, tax offenses, embezzlement, and other business crimes.
 Marc has tried an array of criminal cases and has also been successful – behind the scenes – convincing prosecutors to abandon investigations before they are made public and before charges are filed.
-Marc was recently named by Law360 as a 2013 MVP of the Year in the White Collar category for 2013 and 2014, and is ranked by Chambers & Partners, Chambers USA (2014-2015).
+Marc was named by Law360 as an MVP of the Year in the White Collar category for 2013 and 2014, and is ranked by Chambers & Partners, Chambers USA (2014-2015).

 Marc has recently been involved in some of the most prominent white collar cases in the country, including the largest insider trading case in history, in which he secured a non-prosecution agreement for his client (press coverage); the "BridgeGate" scandal, in which no charges were brought against his client; and the Countrywide Home Loan fraud trial (press coverage).
 Marc also led the Bracewell team that represented Halliburton in the federal criminal investigation that arose from the Deepwater Horizon explosion - perhaps the most significant criminal environmental investigation in a generation.
 Marc’s team, working out of New York, Washington, Houston and New Orleans, brought the matter to a very successful resolution for Halliburton - one that included no criminal charges related to the explosion.
 Press Coverage

 Marc also led the trial defense of a former executive at UBS in a prosecution brought by DOJ’s Antitrust Division, United States v.
 Gary Heinz.
 The Mukasey-led team persuaded the jury to acquit on a key count of the indictment and then soundly rebutted the government’s arguments at sentencing (press coverage).